 There are many boards and committees that help to operate the functions of the City of Florence.
 Each board is comprised of members of City Administration and members of the local business community.

-Board openings will be posted on this page as they become available.
+Board openings are listed on each Council Meeting Agenda on the first and third Tuesday each month.
 You may download a fillable application for possible appointment to any board, by Clicking Here.
+Email completed application to Martha Murphy at email@example.com.

 List of City of Florence Boards & Commissions